For Xue Jing, 1991-2025

 Farewell and godspeed

 The night my sister died, I stood in my backyard.
 In the distance, I heard the traffic on Highway 101, and the droning of planes heading toward San Francisco Airport.
 There wasn't a moon, but the sky was clear, and I could easily see the stars.
-I could see six stars out of the seven that made up the "Big Dipper".
-I breathed in the winter air of the Bay Area—of a place filled with enterprising spirit, optimism, joviality and confusion—and I knew that despite all the loneliness, despite all the grief I had, and despite the loss of what could have been—the joys and sorrows we shared in this life are eternal.
+I could see six stars out of the seven that made up the Big Dipper.
+In the winter air of the Bay Area—charged with enterprising spirit, optimism, joviality and confusion—I knew that despite the grief, and the loss of what could have been—the joy and sorrow we shared in this life are eternal.
 I have found eternity in every moment of being.